bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 - The Where is the Zodiac Spear? achievement is going to be a pain point I believe.
 You have to check the Necrohol of Nabudis' Cloister of the Highborn for chest 22, which as a 3% spawn rate to find the Ensanguined Shield.
 The name of this achievement is a reference to the fact that this chest is the one that would have the Zodiac Spear if the requirements were met.
 The other reason why this is a pain point is because you need to go to this location and find this chest with the shield before entering the Sochen Cave Palace for the first time.
 If I remember right, you pass by the Necrohol on the way to Sochen and comments from characters state that the Necrohol is dangerous and you should go there and it is never required by the story.
 I see talk about the [Immobilize Glitch](https://antifandom.com/finalfantasy/wiki/Immobilize_glitch) which may be helpful for traversing the area while low leveled that may still work in IZJS.
 - RNG manipulation really seems to be the name of the game here in getting some of these rare things to appear.
 Either that, or a shit ton of patience...
 - Overall, the set is a disordered mess.
 Achievements are all over the place and don't follow a logical flow.
 I can understand that some of them may not be possible (like the Sky Pirate's Den achievements) though...
 My roadmap may be able to help some here.
+  - Another look at the set now over these past few weeks has given me the chance to see that the achievements are grouped together with like types of achievements: story, bosses, treasure, stealing, poaching, Trial Mode, hunts, etc. This format makes sense for this game, given that there is a ton of flexibility in when players can unlock them.
+Even my roadmap will be unique and tough to categorize though it should give people an idea of when they should have certain achievements unlocked by.
 - There are achievements for various rewards from the Hunt Club outfitters.
 If I remember right, there are some mutually exclusive options here?
 This may require multiple saves or saving before hand to select one and then the other.
 I'll need to dig into that more when I get to that area.
 - Trial mode is separate from the main game and the achievements are similarly separate.
 There is only one missable involving stealing the Excalibur from and defeating Hell Wyrm.
 Working on Trial Mode will be reserved for the post game file.